Skip to content

 AI that works inside your regulated perimeter.

-Deeplinq deploys on your infrastructure, connects your legacy systems, and leaves your data, your models, and your audit trail inside your control.
+deeplinq deploys on your infrastructure, connects your legacy systems, and leaves your data, your models, and your audit trail inside your control.

-The sovereignty perimeter
+The sovereignty boundary

 A single boundary around the regulated organization.
 Data, orchestration, models, and governance live inside it.
 Sources feed in from the left; external providers connect inward from the right through scoped residency channels.
 Nothing crosses the boundary without being logged, evaluated, and policy-checked.